mwlk/spotifree/README.md

 # spotifree

+spotify clon
-ionic 6 and angular proyect
+ionic 6 with angular project

+from Platzi course